Jason Heyward Preview, Player Props: Dodgers vs. Brewers

 Brewers Pitching Rankings

-- The 8.7 strikeouts per nine innings compiled by the Brewers pitching staff ranks 15th in MLB.
+- The pitching staff for the Brewers has a collective 8.7 K/9, which ranks 16th in MLB.

-- Brewers pitchers combine to rank 22nd in baseball in home runs given up (150 total, 1.3 per game).
+- Brewers pitchers combine to rank 22nd in baseball in home runs allowed (152 total, 1.3 per game).

 © 2023 Data Skrive.
 All rights reserved.